XFT: Unlocking the Power of Code Instruction Tuning by Simply Merging Upcycled Mixture-of-Experts: Ablation Study

-While the shared expert setting is also employed in most recent works~\cite{dai2024deepseekmoe, gou2024mixture}, their routing strategy will cause performance degradation due to the scale mismatch between the outputs of the upcycled \moe layer and the original FFN layer.
-To understand the importance of routing weight normalization, we conduct an ablation by excluding it from \ours.
-Table \ref{tab:ablation-moe} shows that, after removing routing weight normalization, the performance substantially decreases, despite being still better than the original \sparseupcycle that does not use the shared expert setting.
+While the shared expert setting is also employed in most recent works~\cite{dai2024deepseekmoe, gou2024mixture}, their routing strategy will cause performance degradation due to the scale mismatch problem, which is handled by the routing weight normalization design in \ours.
+To demonstrate its importance, we conduct an ablation experiment by excluding it from \ours.
+Table \ref{tab:ablation-moe} shows that, after removing routing weight normalization, the performance substantially decreases, despite still performing better than the original \sparseupcycle that does not use the shared expert setting.